COVID-19 is a new illness that can affect your lungs and airways. It is caused by a virus called Coronavirus.

 We know many people are interested in the COVID-19 vaccination and we urge you not to contact the pratice and to follow the link below to book a vaccination online.

 An online booking form for COVID-19 vaccinations to be given outside the practice (multiple sites) has now been set up.
-At present multiple age groups can book their vacciantion online.
+At present all adults age 18 years or older can book their vaccination online.
 You will need your H&C number which can be found on your medical card and other clincial documents eg: hospital letters.
 If you do not have access to your H&C number, click any of the following links for instructions on how to obtain it:

 If you do not have access to the internet, you can telephone 0300 200 7813.